SaeedulHaque/Interview-Preparation/OOP/README.md

 ### 5. The self Keyword
 In Python, self is used to refer to the current object instance.
 It lets the object access its own attributes and methods.

+- When you’re working on this particular cake, you need a way to say “Hey, this is my frosting” or “My flavor is vanilla.”

+- In programming, self means “this exact object” you’re working with.

+- It’s like pointing at your cake and saying, “This frosting belongs to me!”

 ### 6. Instance vs Class Variables

 Instance Variables: Unique to each object (e.g., a car’s color).